 This collection was donated to the Conservatory library in two parts in September and October 2005 by Martha Wampler, through her brother, Robert Maybury.

-Access to the Martha Maybury Wampler Collection is granted by the Archivist or Director of Libraries.
+Access to the Martha Maybury Wampler Collection is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are no restrictions on this collection.